|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

 Several variations of the HLA-B gene appear to play a role in the progression of HIV infection to acquired immunodeficiency syndrome (AIDS).
 AIDS is a disease that damages the immune system, preventing it from effectively defending the body against infections.
 The signs and symptoms of AIDS may not appear until 10 or more years after infection with HIV.
 Studies suggest that people with HIV infection who have HLA-B27 or HLA-B57 tend to progress more slowly than usual to AIDS.
 On the other hand, researchers believe that HIV-positive individuals who have HLA-B35 tend to develop the signs and symptoms of AIDS more quickly than usual.
 Other factors also influence the progression of HIV infection to AIDS.

-Another version of the HLA-B gene, HLA-B53, has been shown to help protect against severe malaria.
+Another version of the HLA-B gene, HLA-B53, has been shown to help protect against severe malaria, a disease caused by a parasite that is carried by mosquitoes.
 HLA-B53 is most common in West African populations, where malaria is a frequent cause of death in children.
-Researchers suggest that this version of the HLA-B gene may help the immune system respond more effectively to the parasite that causes malaria.
+Studies suggest that this version of the HLA-B gene may help the immune system respond more effectively to the parasite that causes malaria.

 Cytogenetic Location: 6p21.3